Pia Sundhage: Sweden women's national team

 The Swedish Football Association announced early 2 September 2012 that Sundhage signed a four-year contract that starts on 1 December.
 The announcement came hours after Sundhage's match as coach of the U.S. women's team, an 8–0 win in a friendly match against Costa Rica; the first of a series organized to celebrate the winning of gold medal at the 2012 London Olympics.
 Sundhage replaced Thomas Dennerby, who resigned after Sweden failed to reach the semifinals in 2012 Olympics.
 "I have long dreamed of becoming Sweden coach and now I am so happy" Sundhage said.
 Sundhage's first major tournament as coach of the Sweden team was the 2013 European championship, which Sweden hosted; Sweden lost 0–1 in the semi-final to Germany, which won the championship.
 In the 2015 FIFA Women's World Cup, Sweden advanced from their group after 3 consecutive draws (including a scoreless draw with eventual champions USA, but lost 4-1 to Germany in the Round of 16.

 At the 2016 Summer Olympics, Sundhage's Sweden started slow, following up an opening 1-0 win over South Africa with a 1-5 loss vs the hosts (and her future employers), Brazil.
 However, a scoreless draw against China enabled Sweden to advance to the quarterfinals on a tiebreaker, where her team faced her former USA squad.
 Deploying defense-first tactics (Note: Sweden's defensive setup also drew angry postgame remarks from Hope Solo, Sundhage's former longtime goalkeeper at the USWNT, which resulted in an end to Solo's international career.) and very physical play, Sweden neutralized the top-ranked American attack, capitalized on a breakaway at 61', and held on through extra time to win in a penalty shootout.
 The victory marked the first instance of the USA being eliminated before reaching the medal rounds at the Olympics.
 Sweden would go on to a rematch with Brazil in the semifinals, which they would also win in penalties after a scoreless draw.
 With a 2-1 defeat to Germany in the Gold Medal match, Sweden won their first Olympic medal in women's football.

 After a disappointing quarterfinal exit in the UEFA Women's Euro 2017 tournament, in August 2017, Sundhage stepped down as coach of the women's national team, a move which had been announced the previous Fall.
 In November 2017, the Swedish Football Association announced the appointment of Sundhage as the new Sweden women's national under-17 football team head coach.
 Sundhage took over her new duties on 1 January 2018.

 Brazil women's national team

-In July 2019, Sundhage accepted an invitation from the Brazilian Football Confederation (CBF) to become the new coach of the Brazil women's national football team.
+In July 2019, Sundhage accepted an invitation from the Brazilian Football Confederation (CBF) to become the new coach of the Brazil women's national football team, being the first none Brazilian to occupy this position.
 She was let go after a disappointing performance of Brazil's team at the 2023 FIFA Women's World Cup.